 To solve these problems, the government turned to fingerprint biometrics.
 In addition to other requirements, the new system also needed to be advanced enough to overcome the problem of dry fingers and unreadable prints caused by the harsh environment and in hospitable weather conditions.

 FBI FAP 20 & STQC Certified Optical Fingerprint Scanner

-After rigorous trials, the Directorate General of Migration Management decided on Aratek’s A600 Optical Scanner.
-Equipped with superior FBI PIV/FAP 20 optical sensor that captures high quality prints even in the most punishing conditions, the A600 fingerprint scanner easily overcomes the dry finger problem.
+After rigorous trials, the Directorate General of Migration Management decided on Aratek’s A600 optical fingerprint scanner.
+The A600 equipped with superior FBI PIV/FAP 20 optical sensor that captures high quality prints even in the most punishing conditions, it easily overcomes the dry finger problem.
 Its anti-spoofing Live Finger Detection effectively prevents fraud and provides an extra layer of security.
 The availability of Windows, Android and Linux Software Development Kit (SDK) allows for easy integration with the police refugee database and matching engine.
 With its USB interface, local law enforcement could easily use the A600 scanner on their notebook, computer and other mobile devices in the field.

 Aratek A600 scanner has been proven to capture extremely high-quality fingerprints resulting in a robust database that helps in the day-to-day administration of the refugee program.
 This has allowed Migration Management authorities to monitor statistics and reports at-a-glance, enabling policymakers to make informed decisions.